 Judging by its ingredients alone, Kirkland Dog Food looks like an average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 41% and a mean fat level of 27%.
 Together, these figures suggest a carbohydrate content of 24% for the overall product line.

 And a fat-to-protein ratio of about 67%.

-Free of any plant-based protein boosters, this looks like the profile of a wet food containing a notable amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet product containing a notable amount of meat.

-However, it’s unfortunate the manufacturer chose to include non-chelated minerals in its recipes.
-Without this lower quality supplement and assurances the fish meal is ethoxyquin-free, we may have been compelled to award this line a higher rating.
+However, it’s unfortunate the company chose to include brewers rice in its recipe.
+Without this controversial ingredient, we may have been compelled to award this line a higher rating.

-Kirkland Dog Food is a meat-based canned product employing a notable amount of chicken or lamb as its main sources of animal protein, thus earning the brand 3.5 stars.
+Kirkland is a meat-based canned dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word

 The Dog Food Advisor is privately owned and is not affiliated (in any way) with pet food manufacturers.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.